hemant767/Kaiburr-Task/README Task 1.md

-<h2>Implemented GET ,POST, PATCH and DELETE request for Getiing list of servers as well as particular servers by name or id, deleting servers from existing list of servers by id and updating server information by id using params .<h2>
+<h2>Implemented GET ,POST, PATCH and DELETE request for  list of servers as well as particular servers by name or id, deleting servers from existing list of servers by id and updating server information by id using params .<h2>